Got frizz-prone hair? These are the best hair products for humidity, tested and reviewed by us

 Torn between some of the best hair products for humidity on the market, or simply can't land on one that sounds like it's your perfect fit?
 The following factors will help you to decide which one(s) are right for your hair and lifestyle.

-• Hair type and length: Robert notes that knowing your hair's texture and working on its condition with a consistent regime are also key to eliminating frizz and flyaways.
+• Hair type and length: Robert notes that knowing your hair's texture and working on its condition with a consistent regime are also key to reducing frizz and flyaways.
 “If you’ve got naturally frizzy or porous hair, or naturally wavy hair that [you find] quite difficult to control, my advice is to invest in a smoothing cream, which is best applied to your hair before you blow dry,” advises Robert.
 “The weight in the cream helps to control flyaway hairs.
 Then I would always perfect afterwards with a lightweight oil to lock in shine and moisture.”

 • Price: Is your hair occasionally frizzy, but not really often enough that it makes a big visible difference?
 Start with a cheaper hair product for humidity – maybe something travel-sized you can take on humid holidays.
 You can always upgrade to a pricier product or bigger size if your hair becomes frizzier over time.